-Here is a step-by-step guide to calculating your expected income over the academic year.
+Here is a basic example of how to calculate your expected income over the academic year.
 This is based on a 41-week academic year, including the Christmas and Easter vacations, for three year undergraduate honours courses.

 Calculate your total income

-An example total income based on a household income of £30,000 and the student living away from the parental home would be:
+Based on a household income of £30,000 and a non-final year student living away from the parental home:

 Calculate your essential expenditure